cabrerac/cabrerac.github.io/scripts/lectures-sources/25-udenar-ml-intro/problem-first.md

 department: Department of Computer Science and Technology
 institution: University of Cambridge
 layout: lecture
-lecture_code: ml-introduction
+lecture_code: problem-first
-lecture_date: 17/05/2025
+lecture_date: 24/05/2025
-permalink: /teaching/25-udenar-ml-intro/ml-introduction/
+permalink: /teaching/25-udenar-ml-intro/problem-first/
-visible: true
+visible: false
 ---
 <!-- ALL: content that goes everywhere -->
 <!-- SLIDES: content that only goes to slides -->
 <!-- RENDER: content that only goes to rendered markdown -->